airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 Sustainability makes people happy and have joy in interacting with your products.
 User-Experience Design is one key feature of sustainability and the web is no exception.

-The Web Sustainability Guidelines (WSG) are not just about reducing the environmental impact of a website it is also strongly linked with happy people.
+The Web Sustainability Guidelines (WSG) are not just about reducing the environmental impact of a website but also happy people.
 In the following example, we look at a few outstanding use of techniques that support some select web sustainability guidelines for a fast website experience that seems to wow people.

 # The example:  McMaster-Carr